-Our track record of growing reserves, ability to fund growth internally and active dividend policy have delivered superior shareholders returns over the past seven years.
+Our track record of growing reserves, ability to fund growth internally and active dividend policy have delivered superior shareholders returns.

 We’ve consistently grown gold production with an eye on managing costs that have accelerating cash flow and earnings for our shareholders.
 And our employees love the opportunities provided in a dynamic environment that encourages innovation.

 In a few short years, we have grown to take our place amongst the world’s largest gold producers.
-Our growth profile is exceptional, with an expected 70% increase in gold production in the next five years.
+Gold production is expected to increase over 20% in 2015.

 Our asset portfolio is located in politically stable, low-risk jurisdictions in the Americas.
 We conduct business in a socially and environmentally responsible manner, and we share the benefits of our operations with local communities and authorities to ensure that we are welcomed wherever we operate.